 For Microsoft Windows XP and Windows Vista users seeking the familiar Kodak Imaging for Windows capabilities and for developers who have used the ActiveX (OCX) controls to integrate imaging functionality within applications, Imaging for Windows is for you.
 Imaging for Windows makes it easy for you to find, print, photocopy, and distribute paper-based documents.
 The desktop scanning feature replaces manual data entry; the annotation feature does away with paper memos and stick-on notes and replaces endless photocopying and distribution.

-Download Hotfix for Imaging for Windows - hotfixes for release 4.0 and release 2.8
+Download Hotfix for Imaging for Windows - hotfixes (service packs) for release 4.0 of Imaging for Windows.

 Imaging for Windows Developer Resources

 The Imaging for Windows Developer Resources is a separately packaged and licensed offering that enables organisations to leverage powerful, highly-developed ActiveX controls to create robust custom applications with integrated imaging capabilities.

 The Imaging for Windows ActiveX controls enable software developers to add imaging capabilities to custom applications and programs that support ActiveX, including the VB6 (Visual Basic 6) programming language.